One of the world's top law schools draws a hard line against AI in legal education

 Key Points

-- Policy aims to prepare future lawyers.
+- The decision aims to foster independent thinking in future lawyers.

 Article Excerpt